 TIP: Because the power switch acts like a variac, if the reaction is heating too slowly or you need more power (e.g., heating to high temperatures), give the heater more power by turning the power level up one setting.
-If the reaction needs less power than normal(e.g., heating to low temperatures (<60° C) or the temperature overshoots the set point excessively, turn the power down one setting.
-DO NOT set the power switch on a setting too high initially to heat the reaction quickly and then lower it to the correct setting, this degrades heating performance.
+If -the reaction needs less power than normal (e.g., heating to low temperatures (<60° C) or the temperature overshoots the set point excessively, turn the power down one setting.
+DO NOT set the power switch on a setting too -high initially to heat the reaction quickly and then lower it to the correct setting, this degrades heating performance.

-3 Enter the setpoint (i.e., the desired temperature).
-Hold in the button and simultaneously press the ▲ key to increase or the ▼ key to decrease the setpoint.
+Enter the setpoint (i.e., the desired reaction temperature) into the setpoint controller by holding in the button and simultaneously pressing the ▲ key to increase or the ▼ key to decrease the setpoint.
 The setpoint can be seen at anytime by holding in the button, the setpoint appears as a blinking number in the display.